spokestack/react-native-spokestack/README.md

       process.env.SPOKESTACK_CLIENT_ID,
       process.env.SPOKESTACK_CLIENT_SECRET
     )
-      // This example app starts the Spokestack pipeline immediately,
+      // This example starts the Spokestack pipeline immediately,
       // but it could be delayed until after onboarding or other
       // conditions have been met.
       .then(Spokestack.start)